genesiscardozo/genesiscardozo/README.md

 - Trello | Slack | Notion | ClickUp

 #### ABOUT ME:
-- **I'm Open to work!** 💻
+- **I'm Open to Opportunities!** 💻
-- I'm currently learning JavaScript and React.
+- Currently on a journey of learning JavaScript and React.
-- I'm an UX/UI design enthusiast.
+- Enthusiastic about UX/UI design and its impact.
 - I'm passionate about technology and learning new things.

 ___